MerchantBanker.ca

 The strongest targets are not simply “food companies.”
 They are companies with regional production capability and national expansion potential.

-Platform acquisition candidates have sufficient infrastructure, management depth, food-safety systems, customer base, and reporting capability to support future add-ons.
+Platform acquisition candidateHas infrastructure, management depth, food-safety systems, customers, and reporting capability.Initial anchor acquisition for consolidation.

-The target should be screened for product defensibility, customer concentration, margin quality, production capacity, food-safety maturity, management depth, capex needs, cold-chain reliability, and working-capital intensity.
+The target should be screened for product defensibility, customer concentration, gross margin quality, production capacity, food-safety maturity, management depth, capex needs, cold-chain reliability, working-capital intensity, reporting quality, owner dependency, succession pressure, cross-provincial expansion potential, private-label or co-pack relevance, and institutional or foodservice credibility.

 9. Buyer and Lender Underwriting Logic